 To restore the bike, reconnect using the mobile app and then simply press the disconnect button.
 You should then be able to shift again.

 How do you check the shifter battery level?

-If your bike has wireless shift levers, you'll have to replace the batteries after about two years.
+If your bike has wireless shift levers, you'll have to replace the batteries after about two years (the 105 Di2 shifter batteries will last four years).
 Checking the battery status is really easy - you simply press and hold both shift buttons for about 0.5 seconds.

 The lever's LED will then switch on, showing you a rough battery level indication: